smithclay/tootles/readme.md

 To start the server and print out a summary of every webhook incident message to STDOUT:

 ``
-sh $ tootles -o summary
+sh $ node index.js -o summary
 ``

 To start the server and speak aloud (on Macs) a summary of every webhook incident message:

 ``
-sh $ tootles -o summary | xargs -L 1 say
+sh $ node index.js -o summary | xargs -L 1 say
 ``

 If you have a recent version Mac OS and would prefer a British English voice (needs to be installed):